archivecoderzero/Word-Guess-Game/README.md

 >Minor word and clue changes .

+##Version 1.6
+> Fixed footer to stick to the bottom , when screen size is changed.

+> Fixed short names showing the underlying element of the "clue1" on html file

+> Added game mechanic if user did not guess the right word, it will deduct 1 point "IF" the user wins is >0 point , so the win score wont go to -1.

+> changed Ariana Grande to "victorios" . added more words, cuz it kept repeating the same word

+> on later versions, i will add a function to not repick the same word

-### No copyright, feel free to change or improve this "framework" .
+### NOTE : No copyright, feel free to change or improve this "framework" ,